 NDOT and other stakeholders have evaluated the corridor, generating more than 30 studies and possible solutions.
-Ideas included developing alternative routes; improving contributing routes; and altering I-80 with widening, reversible lanes, and efficiency advancements (ridesharing, vanpools, carpools, and new bus routes).
+Ideas included developing alternative routes; improving contributing routes; and enhancing I-80 with widening, reversible lanes, and efficiency advancements (ridesharing, vanpools, carpools, and new bus routes).
 In 2019/2020, NDOT performed a comprehensive evaluation of the studies and ideas for feasibility and to establish a performance-based prioritization.

 This effort included scoring each alternative for safety, optimizing mobility, preserving assets, transforming economies, resource and environmental sustainability, and benefit/cost analysis.
-The I-80 Corridor Study concluded widening I-80 between Vista Boulevard and USA Parkway as the best option.
+The I-80 Corridor Study concluded widening I-80 between Vista Boulevard and USA Parkway was the most feasible option.
 NDOT initiated National Environmental Policy Act (NEPA) efforts to evaluate this corridor.
-A Finding of No Significant Impact (FONSI) is anticipated in late 2024/early 2025.
+A Finding of No Significant Impact (FONSI) is anticipated in early 2025.

-2.3 TRANSPORTATION CHALLENGES AND SOLUTIONS
+2.3 TRANSPORTATION CHALLENGES AND SOLUTIONS CHALLENGE 1 - IMPROVE SAFETY:

-CHALLENGE 1 - IMPROVE SAFETY: Safety is the highest concern.
+Safety is the highest concern.
 NDOT's Safety Division collected and evaluated crash data for the corridor.
-Exhibit 2.4 summarizes the data from the three-year period of June 2015 to May 2018 and compares it to the previous threeyear period of October 2012 to September 2015.
-Crashes have nearly doubled, and fatalities have significantly increased.
+Exhibit 2.4 summarizes the data from January 2018 to December 2022 and compares it to the two previous three-year periods of June 2015 to May 2018 and October 2012 to September 2015.
+Crashes and fatalities have significantly increased.
 The corridor's instability can result in a complete failure, even with minor incidents, and delay emergency responders from reaching crashes.
 As congestion increases, so will vehicle friction and, most likely, crash rates.